jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Lifeforms cannot do the matching themselves; they are already locked into their genotypes.
 What does the matching is evolution.
 Through natural selection, the genes best adapted to play the game persist—measured by how many offspring carry them forward.

-You can think of it as a coach who keeps whichever players score the most points—except no one is coaching.
-The points are just kids, and the ones who score most keep playing.
+You can think of it as a coach who keeps whichever players score the most points.
+The points are kids, but kids who stand a good chance of having offspring themselves.
+Everything else is how you afford them: every efficiency found in growing, traveling, and hunting is energy freed up to spend on the next generation.

 This strategy works very well against entropy.
 Not only has life evolved from single-cell organisms to populate the planet.
 It's suffered five mass extinctions and yet still repopulated the planet each time.
 Notably, no extinct species has ever come back—what persists is life itself, through whatever lineages the next era's gameboard happens to favor.